NVIDIA/MinkowskiEngine/README.md

 ### Too much GPU memory usage or Frequent Out of Memory

+There are a few causes for this error.

+1. Out of memory during a long running training

 MinkowskiEngine is a specialized library that can handle different number of points or different number of non-zero elements at every iteration during training, which is common in point cloud data.
 However, pytorch is implemented assuming that the number of point, or size of the activations do not change at every iteration.
 Thus, the GPU memory caching used by pytorch can result in unnecessarily large memory consumption.